Regular Decomposition: an information and graph theoretic approach to stochastic block models: MDL approach to stochastic block models

 \subsection{The Minimum Description Length (MDL) principle}

 The Minimum Description Length (MDL) Principle was introduced by Jorma Rissanen, inspired by Kolmogorov's complexity theory, and an extensive presentation can be found in Gr\"unwald's monography \cite{mdlgrunwald}, see also \cite{rissanen98}.
-The basic idea is the following: a set $\mathcal{D}$ of data is optimally explained by a model $\mathcal{M}$, when the combined description of the (i) model and (ii) the data as interpreted in this model is as concise as possible.
-By description we mean here a code that specifies an object uniquely.
+The basic idea is the following: a set $\mathcal{D}$ of data is optimally explained by a model $\mathcal{M}$, when the combined unique encoding of the (i) model and (ii) the data as interpreted in this model is as concise as possible.
+By encoding we mean here a mapping that specifies an object uniquely.

 The principle is best illustrated by our actual case, simple graphs.
 A graph $G=(V,E)$ with $|V|=n$ can always be encoded as a binary string of length $\binom{n}{2}=n(n-1)/2$, where each binary variable corresponds to a node pair and a value 1 (resp.\ 0) indicates an edge (resp.\ absense of an edge).
 Thus, the MDL of $G$ is always at most $\binom{n}{2}$.
 However, $G$ may have a structure whose disclosure would allow a much shorter description.
 Our heuristic postulate is that in the case of graphs and similar objects a good {\em a priori} class of models should be inferred from SRL, which points to stochastic block models.